Sanctuary Congregation Basic Facts

-Due to fire exit regulations that require two exits from any living quarters, the guest will stay in the Minister’s Office.
+Due to fire exit regulations that require two exits from any living quarters, we need to make changes to a classroom so that it has the required exits.
 We will likely make some changes to the Janitor’s Closet so the guest can wash up using the sink.
 Otherwise, we do not intend to incur any expenses making any changes to the building to accommodate having a person living in the building.

 Volunteers will be needed to stay with the individual, to provide supplies and food, and laundry service.
 The Sanctuary committee is working with the Latino Community, the Mennonite Community, and the Quaker Community to organize a network of other faith groups in the Salem area to provide support to the Latino Community.
 The Sanctuary Committee will use good judgement when accepting volunteers and may ask those that have not had a background check to pay to have one done.

 As to other expenses, the utility bill will be affected because of an increase in water and electricity use.
 All other costs of housing our guests (food, laundry, supplies) will be borne by volunteers.
 UUCS can still be insured by our insurance company because we are going to be totally transparent.